 More clarity

 There is a lot of conflicting information about screen time in the news and online.
 This class delivers evidence-based advice, not fear-driven soundbites.
-Learn what matters most when it comes to digital wellbeing.
+No screen time shame in this class.
+Focus on what matters most when it comes to your kids’ health and wellbeing.

 More connection